Skip to content

 </dependency>

-3.4 Adding logging-socket.conf File in DataKit
+3.4 Add logging-socket.conf File to DataKit

-In the datakit.yaml file of DataKit,
+In the datakit.yaml file of DataKit

 - mountPath: /usr/local/datakit/conf.d/log/logging-socket.conf